ciatph/crop-calendar-generator/README.md

 ## crop-calendar-generator

-Generates random cropping calendar data for the municipalities of a selected region.
+Generates random cropping calendar data for the municipalities of a selected region, using a PAGASA 10-day Weather Forecast Excel file as data source.

 ## Available Scripts